rant blog

 Why I don't use Macs anymore...

 I used MacBookPros for years but not anymore.
-It's not likely I will ever return.
-I don't dislike them as much as Louis Rossman or this guy ...I'm not a classic 'Apple Hater' but I'm getting there - despite a fondness for OS X (the operating system, now called macOS).
+It's unlikely I will ever return.
+Their many issues have been documented by Louis Rossman and others. ...I'm you're classic 'Apple Hater' but I'm getting there - despite a fondness for OS X (the operating system, now called macOS).
 I had a perfectly good* 2012 15" i7 16Gb(user upgraded) MacBookPro from an era when one could still change/upgrade the hard drive and RAM.
 I bought it secondhand a few years ago.
 It worked well, was still fast and I enjoyed using it.
 However, when that bugged out, I switched permanently to Thinkpads and Linux with the very occasional foray into Windows on a dualboot machine.
-Meanwhile, I haven't used iPhones for years (I have a couple of iPhones/iPods that still work but are truly obsolete***)
+Meanwhile, I haven't used iPhones for years (I have a couple of iPhones/iPods that still work but are truly obsolete**).
+And I don't miss Apple anymore; from once being an exciting and innovative company beloved by musicians and other creatives:-

 Apple is now a company of a bunch of glued together machines that you can't alter at all...and adaptors.